hjchoi28/cursor-customizer/README.md

-# cursor-customizer
+# tabby-cats
-A chrome browser extension that lets users change the look of their cursor.
+A chrome browser extension that lets users choose different cat cursors to play with in a popup.